Teddy-Mengistie/LeetStats/README.md

 # LeetStats
-#### Discord bot for retrieving leetcode user statistics.
-The program currently uses less than 3% of all the data provided, which makes this a potential huge project in the future.
+#### The program currently uses less than 3% of all the data provided, which makes this a potential huge project in the future.
 This bot is currently very functional and can be used to host competitions amongst leetcode users.

 ### NEW UPDATES
 - New leaderboard where users are ranked on how they did on the last weekly contest hosted by Leetcode.com